 Prior to Southern Virginia, Humphrey most recently served as varsity assistant baseball coach at The Miller School of Albermarle in 2012.
 From 2008-09, he was head varsity baseball coach at Robert E. Lee High School where he directed the 2009 squad to its first regional playoff berth in nine seasons.

 During the 2008 summer, Humphrey was also assistant coach for the Staunton Braves of the Valley Baseball League—an NCAA-sanctioned collegiate summer baseball league.

 Along with his coaching duties at Southern Virginia, he is also an associate scout for a Major League Baseball organization.

 Humphrey earned his bachelor’s degree from Spring Arbor University where he was a four-year letter winning catcher under legendary head coach Hank Burbridge.

-Tyler King is an assistant baseball and pitching coach at Southern Virginia University.
+Michael Barry enters his first season as an assistant baseball coach at Southern Virginia University.

 Prior to joining the Southern Virginia University baseball program, Barry was a Team MaxBat East Coast representative and an assistant coach at Lynchburg College.

 Previously, Barry was a head coach at Keuka College, Roanoke Catholic School, Andrew College and for the Valley Summer Baseball League of Waynesboro, Virginia.
 Barry was also a head pitching coach with Headfirst Baseball based out of Washington, D.C.

 He has also had assistant baseball coaching positions at St. Albans School, Centenary College of Louisiana, Virginia Wesleyan College, Andrew College and Haverford College.

 At Keuka College, Barry also gained experience as the Director of Gameday Operations.